Quasi-Einstein structures and Hitchin's equations: Rigidity of quasi-Einstein manifolds

-For $m = -1$ the manifold $(N,g_N)$ is Einstein and we have to separately impose (\ref{uconst}).
-This case is covered in Section \ref{ewex}.
 If $u$ is constant (i.e. the quasi-Einstein structure on $N$ is trivial) we recover the $m < 0$ analogue of the solutions in Theorem \ref{statposm}.
 As $\lambda$ is positive for $m < 0$, Lemma~\ref{grad} does not apply and further examples with for which $u$ is not constant can be constructed as follows.
 For $m > 0$ and $\lambda > 0$ non-trivial compact gradient quasi-Einstein manifolds are known to exist from the correspondence with warped product Einstein metrics (see \cite{B98,LPP04}).
 Using the duality between gradient quasi-Einstein structures with $m = \mu$ and $m = 2-n-\mu$ \cite{C12} these yield solutions with $m < 2-n$.
 Solutions with $2-n < m < 0$ can also be obtained using the warped product construction in \cite[Proposition 5.14]{C12}.

 The correspondence between quasi-Einstein structures with $m = \mu$ and $m = 2-n-\mu$ implies that the manifolds $N$ in Theorem \ref{statnegm} admit complete quasi-Einstein metrics with $m > 0$ and $\lambda > 0$.
-By a quasi-Einstein version of Myers theorem \cite{Q97} (see \cite{L10} for the non-gradient case), $N$ must be compact.
+By a quasi-Einstein version of Myers's theorem \cite{Q97} (see \cite{L10} for the non-gradient case), $N$ must be compact.
 Since compact two-dimensional gradient quasi-Einstein manifolds are trivial, we conclude \begin{cor} Let $(M,g,X)$ be a closed quasi-Einstein manifold of dimension $3$ with $m < -1$ and $X^\flat$ closed but not exact.
 Then $\lambda > 0$ and $(M,g,X)$ is a quotient of $(\widetilde{M},\widetilde{g},\widetilde{X})$ by a discrete group of isometries, where

 Here $t$ is a coordinate on $\R$ and $g_{S^2}$ is the round metric on $S^2$. \end{cor} For $m = -1$ every solution is locally equivalent to one of the examples presented in Section \ref{ewex}.